cochievgeor-maker/HS-solution/README.md

 # HS-solution

-## Software companion to the publication:
+## Software companion to the publication "Broad-scope Peroxide-initiated Hydrosilylation under Equimolar and Solvent-free Conditions"

-## "Peroxides Instead of Metals as Hydrosilylation Catalysts"

 ---